bcswartz/vadacl/README.md

 ### Other Features

-* In addition to the validation methods currently provided in Angular 2 (required, minLength, maxLength, pattern ), vadacl also includes a withinLength validation for validating that a string length falls within a certain range.
+* In addition to wrapping and reusing the validation methods currently provided in Angular 2 (required, minLength, maxLength, pattern), vadacl also includes a withinLength validation for validating that a string length falls within a certain range.
 Creating additional validation methods is just a matter of following the examples of the current methods.

 * If you don't want to write your components to extend the Vadacl class, you can declare the Vadacl class as a provider in the appropriate Angular module(s) and inject it into your components like any other service.